-When assessing the going concern assumption, the Directors and management have considered cash flow forecasts, funding requirements and order back-log.
+When assessing the going concern assumption, the Directors and management have considered cash flow forecasts, funding requirements, and order backlog.

 The Group's refinancing risk is considered low given the full refinancing exercise undertaken in 2023.
-The bond does not mature until second half of 2028.
+The bond does not mature until May 2028.